mtommila/apfloat/README.md

 # Apfloat

-Copyright © 2022 Mikko Tommila
+Copyright Â© 2022 Mikko Tommila

 This work is licensed under the terms of the MIT license.
 See the [MIT License](LICENSE.md) for more details.